sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 ### 3.2 Permanently changing the location
 **Description:**
-The following steps describe how to permanently have all new conda environments created to be stored on the SD card attached.
+The following steps describe how to permanently make the SD card hold all new conda environment folders.
 Since it is permanent, this means all future versions of conda installed on the NVIDIA machine have their environments stored in the SD card.
 These attempts were semi-successful.
-I was able to successfully create some environments as long as I did not specify a python version different from version already in the environment.
+I was able to successfully create some environments as long as I did not specify a python version different from the version already in the environment.
 For example: 'conda create --name myenv' works and when you check the version of python it says python version 2.7.
 But if you run 'conda create --name myenv python=3.8' you run into an error.
-Additionally, I am not able to install any other versions of python in this environment.
-Perhaps, this will work well for any environments that solely use python version 2.7, but we run into issues when we try using others.
+Additionally, I'm unable to install any other versions of python in this environment.
+Perhaps, this will work well for environments that solely require python version 2.7, but I run into issues when I try using other versions.

-0. Plug in SD card
+0. Plug in the SD card

-1. Check Mount Point of SD Card
+1. Check Mount Point of the SD Card
    Verify that your SD card is properly mounted and accessible.
 You can use the `df -h` command to list the available filesystems and their mount points.